-Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself on the communal corridor with access through the fire doors to the stairwell enclosures at either end of the block.
-The Exit Signage will show you the direction of the escape route.
+Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself in the communal stairwells.

-Once on the Ground Floor, exit through the exit door at the bottom of the stairwells and exit the building to a place of safety.
+You should follow the stairwell down to ground floor level.
+Once on the Ground floor, exit through the exit door and to a place of safety away from the building.